 We were impressed from the very start!
 First off, the prices are very reasonable.
 The one hour tour is $10 for adults, $5 for children 12 and under and kiddos 3 and under are free.
 We spent $25 for what turned out to be a private tour of Morro Bay!
 You can also find a $2 off coupon in most of the local magazines/newspapers

 Our guide was friendly and made the kiddos feel so special.
 He provided us with binoculars and off we went on our adventure at sea.
-Our first few minutes were spent admiring Morro Rock and coasting near the big fishing boats.
+Our first few minutes were spent admiring Morro Rock and coasting near the big fishing boats. here are some of the Top ly fishing reels that one can watch to know more about it in detail.
 We loved learning about the types of fish that are caught and how the fishermen live.
 We then headed along the estuary to the sea otter sanctuary.
 This was the definite highlight of the excursion.
 We were able to enjoy watching about a half dozen sea otters play and eat in their protected zone.
 We were also able to watch dozens of seals frolicking in the water.

 Next on our tour was a stop at Sandles Cove, a sand-spit that is perfect place to explore.
 Here you can pack a picnic and be dropped off with the family for a fun adventure.
 You can explore the area and be picked up in an hour or two.
 We finished up the tour of the bay with a close up look of the marina and of course Morro Rock.
 The kiddos were able to explore the captains treasure chest and take home a souvenir.
 The kiddos had a blast and I can’t wait to experience it again on our next trip.

 Our family had a great time and I know your family will too!